DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/participants.md

 Two important timestamps are tracked for each participant:

-- **updated_at**: This timestamp is updated whenever any attribute or linked record of the participant is modified.
+- **updated_at**: This timestamp reflects the most recent update across several related models.
+It is updated whenever any attribute or linked record of the participant is modified.
 Examples of actions that trigger an update:
   - Changing training status (defer, withdraw, resume)
+  - Modifying participant profile details (`participant_profiles`)
-  - Updating personal information
+  - Updating the main participant personal information (`user`)
-  - Changing the assigned mentor
+  - Altering participant identities (`participant_identities`)
+  - Making changes to induction records associated with participant profiles (`induction_records`)
-  - Modifying the training schedule
+  - Modifying the training schedule (`schedules`)
-  - Moving to another school
+  - Moving to another school (`school_cohorts`)
-  - Modifying the default partnership
+  - Modifying the default partnership (`partnerships`)

+The timestamp reflects the latest `updated_at` value from all these models to ensure a comprehensive representation of when the participant's data was last changed.

 - **created_at**: This timestamp is set when the participant is first registered in the system and remains unchanged.